EdwardAndress/git_demo/README.md

-# git_demo
+# Git Demo

-a repo for demonstrating git
+A repo for demonstrating git.

+Some random text for the sake of making some changes.